The Five Feelings of Romantic Love--Scientific Findings

 Does your love emotion feel like:

-- Being obsessed and thinking about your partner, or feeling rewarded just to be around your partner?
+- Being obsessed and thinking a lot about your partner?
+Or maybe feeling rewarded just to be around your partner?

-- Have the feeling of being physically aroused sexually, or rather, emotionally aroused about having sex?
+- Have the feeling of being physically aroused sexually?
+Or rather, emotionally aroused about having sex?
+Or both?
+Or maybe too stressed or tired to feel either one?

 You can start improving your romantic relationship by simply talking about each of the five feelings of love!
 You might even print this column and let your partner read it.